 Today’s lesson: We all know drinking water is good for your body.
 It sharpens your thoughts, is great for your skin, and helps the various systems of the body get moving.
 But if that body is already taking a hit in terms of chronic pain, don’t amplify the problems.
 By making a purposeful habit of drinking water, you’re actually boosting the ability of your medication to work properly.
 What’s the point of having a parachute if there’s a hole in it?
 None.
 Don’t hinder your body’s healing with a simple denial of water.
 DRINK YOUR WATER.

-If you have questions or concerns about pain management, back pain, and dehydration please call a pain specialist, like a pain management expert in Fredrick, MD, today.
+If you have questions or concerns about pain management, back pain, and dehydration please call a pain specialist, today.